Daniele-Dondi/AutoChem/README.md

 After doing this, you can put in the same folder the inputs to be calculated.<br>
 Then launch check:<br>
 ./check<br>
-and follow instructions<br>
+and follow instructions.<br>
-after some time launch check again and again up to the calculations of all inputs.<br>
+After some time launch check again and again up to the calculations of all inputs.<br>
+<i>Check</i> will take care the resubmission of jobs in the case of negative frequencies.<br>
 (if you are expert, you can add launch to chron or to some automatic running of check)<br>